-Dear Sirs
+Dear Sirs,

-This representation letter is provided in connection with your audit of the financial statements of Wyre Borough Council ("the Authority"), for the year ended 31 March 2016, for the purpose of expressing an opinion:
+This representation letter is provided in connection with your audit of the financial statements of Wyre Borough Council ("the Authority"), for the year ended 31 March 2018, for the purpose of expressing an opinion:

-- i. as to whether these financial statements give a true and fair view of the financial position of the Authority as at 31 March 2016 and of the Authority's expenditure and income for the year then ended; and - ii. whether the financial statements have been prepared properly in accordance with the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2015/16.
+- i. as to whether these financial statements give a true and fair view of the financial position of the Authority as at 31 March 2018 and of the Authority's expenditure and income for the year then ended; - ii. whether the financial statements have been prepared properly in accordance with the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2017/18.

-These financial statements comprise the Movement in Reserves Statement, the Comprehensive Income and Expenditure Statement, the Balance Sheet, the Cash Flow Statement, the Collection Fund and the related notes.
+These financial statements comprise the Authority's Movement in Reserves Statement, Comprehensive Income and Expenditure Statement, Balance Sheet, Cash Flow Statement and the related notes (including the Expenditure and Funding Analysis).